DietkeSt/GraphicDesignShop/DEPLOYMENT.md

     1. Add a Heroku Postgres database.

-4. In your app go to the **"Settings"** tab where you add the config var `DATABASE_URL`, and for the value, copy in your database url from ElephantSQL.
+4. In your app go to the **"Settings"** tab where you add the config var `DATABASE_URL`, and for the value, copy in your database url from CI PostgreSQL.

     ![ElephantSQL.
 DB](documentation/deployment/heroku_add_database_url.png)